giulianopz/lfcs/domains/6-storage-management/i.md

 This lists the username and uid, the filesystems that have quotas enabled on them, and the block- and inode-based usage and limits.
 Setting an **inode-based** quota would limit how many files and directories a user can create, regardless of the amount of disk space they use.
 Most people will want **block-based** quotas, which specifically limit disk space usage.
 This is what we will configure.

 > Note: The concept of a block is poorly specified and can change depending on many factors, including which command line tool is reporting them.
-In the context of setting quotas on Ubuntu, it’s fairly safe to assume that 1 block equals 1 kilobyte of disk space.
+In the context of setting quotas on Ubuntu, it's fairly safe to assume that 1 block equals 1 kilobyte of disk space.

 In the above listing, our user sammy is using 40 blocks, or 40KB of space on the /dev/vda1 drive.
 The soft and hard limits are both disabled with a 0 value.

 Each type of quota allows you to set both a soft limit and a hard limit.
 When a user exceeds the soft limit, they are over quota, but they are not immediately prevented from consuming more space or inodes.
 Instead, some leeway is given: the user has – by default – seven days to get their disk use back under the soft limit.
 At the end of the seven day **grace period**, if the user is still over the soft limit it will be treated as a hard limit.
 A hard limit is less forgiving: all creation of new blocks or inodes is immediately halted when you hit the specified hard limit.
 This behaves as if the disk is completely out of space: writes will fail, temporary files will fail to be created, and the user will start to see warnings and errors while performing common tasks.

-Let’s update our sammy user to have a block quota with a 100MB soft limit, and a 110MB hard limit:
+Let's update our sammy user to have a block quota with a 100MB soft limit, and a 110MB hard limit:
 ```
 Disk quotas for user sammy (uid 1000):
   Filesystem                   blocks       soft       hard     inodes     soft     hard